huifang719/jobtracker_server/README.md

 - psql for database
 - using Regex for checking password strength
 - using google calender api
-- using indeed api
+- using adzuna api for job search

 ## :scream: Bugs to fix :poop:
 - user cant stay logged in when reload(fixed)
-- passing state data to unrelated components unsuccessfully
+- passing state data to unrelated components unsuccessfully(fixed)
-- trying to using api without Oauth, but we will see
+- layout is very different between localhost and heroku(cant figure out why and how to solve it yet)

 ## :sob: Lessons learnt
 What I would do differently if I could wind back the clock...

 ## :white_check_mark: Future features
-Cool things I would add if I can keep working on this
+On my way to do the toggle on save/unsave jobs